Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/broadway/01_broadway_as_cdc_consumer.md

 # Using Broadway as CDC Consumer

-Broadway has a queue of [built-in Actors](/articles/19_Broadway/actors/04_queue_actors.md) that manage Pub or Sub asynchronous message handling and can subscribe to Apache Kafka messages.
+Broadway has a queue of [built-in Actors](/articles/19_Broadway/actors/04_queue_actors.md) that manage the handling of Pub or Sub asynchronous messages and can subscribe to Apache Kafka messages.

 Since Fabric publishes [CDC messages](/articles/18_fabric_cdc/02_cdc_messages.md) to Kafka, a dedicated CDC consumer can be defined in Broadway to subscribe CDC messages in a [Broadway flow](/articles/19_Broadway/02a_broadway_flow_overview.md).

-## Adding a CDC Consumer for Broadway
+## Adding a CDC Consumer for a Broadway Flow

 To customize Fabric Studio and add an additional CDC consumer for a Broadway flow, do the following: